MRCIEU/CheckSumStats/README.md

 !["README-example1\_predplot1.png"](/man/figures/README-example1_predplot1.png)

 The plot shows a strong positive correlation between the expected and reported effect sizes, an intercept close to zero and a slope that is close to 1.
 This is reasonably close to what we'd expect to see in the absence of major analytical issues or errors in the summary data.
-Examples [3] (\#example\_3) [4] (\#example\_4) and [5] (\#example\_5) illustrate scenarios where reported and expected effect sizes differ quite substantially.
+Genetic association results for [arachidonic acid](#ara), [basal cell carcinoma](#bcc) and [colorectal cancer](#crc) provide examples where reported and expected effect sizes differ quite substantially.

 Note that the predict\_lnor\_sh can be quite slow, so you may want to clump your results prior to using it, especially if you have \>100 SNPs.
 Below is how you would clump your results using the ieugwasr package.